DMARC Record Generator

 - Watch your aggregate reports, fix SPF and DKIM for every legitimate sender, then step up to quarantine and reject.

-A DMARC record is a single TXT entry in your DNS that tells receiving mail servers what to do with messages that fail SPF and DKIM alignment — and where to send reports about them.
+A DMARC record generator builds that record for you from plain-language choices, so you never hand-write the syntax.
+A DMARC record is a single TXT entry in your DNS that tells receiving mail servers what to do with messages that fail SPF and DKIM alignment, and where to send reports about them.
 The syntax is simple but unforgiving: a misplaced tag or a missing mailto: prefix and receivers ignore the record entirely.
-This generator assembles the record from plain-language choices, flags the mistakes we see most often (no reporting address, sampling at p=none, strict alignment breaking subdomain senders), and gives you the exact host and value to paste into your DNS provider.
-Once it's live, verify it with the DMARC checker and read the full guide to creating a DMARC record.
+This generator assembles the record from plain-language choices, flags the mistakes we see most often (no reporting address, a reporting address on another domain, an invalid mailbox), and gives you the exact host and value to paste into your DNS provider.
+Once it’s live, verify it with the DMARC checker and read the full guide to setting DMARC up.

 Email authentication knowledge base